zzzprojects/learn-orm/tutorials/vb-net/directives.md

 The `#Region` directive collapses and hides sections of code in Visual Basic files.

- - Use the `#Region` directive to specify a block of code to expand or collapse when using the outlining feature of the Visual Studio Code Editor.
+ - Use the `#Region` directive to specify a block of code to expand or collapse when using the Visual Studio Code Editor's outlining feature.
  - You can place, or nest, regions within other regions to group similar regions together.

 The following code uses the `#Region` directive.